Stela Risto, LMSW

 Albanian, French, Italian

 Stela Risto received her undergraduate degree in psychology, from Brigham Young University-Idaho.
-While in her undergraduate program, she interned at Madison Junior High School in Rexburg, Idaho.
+While in her undergraduate program, she went above her requirement and completed two internships to expand her experience.
+First, she interned at the Madison Junior High School in Rexburg, Idaho.
 While there, Stela was responsible to teach life skills classes to students and present on new online programs that would assist students to find tools that would help them achieve their future goals.
 The second internship completed was with The Juvenile Correction Center in St. Anthony, Idaho.
 While there, Stela was responsible for teaching life skills classes to juveniles, identifying community resources for them and their families, and preparing documents for court hearings.

-After graduating with her Psychology degree in 2011, Stela started working for High Country Behavioral Health, for whom she continues to work today.
-Stela has provided targeted case management in which she has coordinated different services that would meet the client’s physical and behavioral needs and advocated, and facilitated, for clients with providers and community resources.
-In addition, Stela has provided community-based rehabilitation services as a CBRS, in which she has provided life skills training to her clients, aimed at symptom management.
-Stela has also provided several crisis interventions where she has successfully identified the problem, ensured the client’s safety, and supported the clients emotionally and informationally.
-In addition, Stela has had the experience of leading adolescent groups while teaching life skills in an effort to help them manage their symptoms.
+After graduating with a bachelor's degree in Psychology, Stela started working for High Country Behavioral Health, formerly known as Mental Wellness Centers.
+During that time, Stela provided targeted case management in which she coordinated various services that would meet the client’s physical and behavioral needs through advocacy and facilitation with providers and community resources.
+In addition, Stela provided Community-Based Rehabilitation Services as a CBRS, in which she provided life skills training to her clients, aimed at symptom management.
+Stela also provided several crisis interventions where she has successfully identified the problem, ensured the client’s safety, and supported the clients emotionally and informationally.
+In addition, Stela gained experience in leading adolescent groups focused on teaching life skills, in an effort to help them manage their symptoms.